antonmry/kafka-streams-workshop/README.md

 Done?
 Do you have time yet?
 Try with the optional part:

 0. How many state stores are created because of the join?
+Why?

 1. Modify the window to keep the twenty minutes but having order so we make sure the shoes purchase occurs at least 5 minutes (or less) after the fragrance purchase.